JoshSchramm94/validateHOT/README.md

 one explanation.
 Since these functions are not always implemented in other software, this might be one reason why they do not include one simply because they do not know how to use it correctly.
-Having a package to evaluate the validation/holdout task can be very beneficial from this perspective.
+Having a package to evaluate the validation task can be very beneficial from this perspective.

 ## Installation

-You can install the development version of `validateHOT` from [GitHub](https://github.com/) with:
+You can install the development version of the validateHOT package from [GitHub](https://github.com/) with:

 ``` r